-Which desktop boards are compatible with the Intel® Core™ i5-4690K Desktop Processor?
+Which desktop boards are compatible with Intel® Core™ i5-4690K Desktop Processors?

 The Intel® Core™ i5-4690K Desktop Processor is compatible with desktop boards based on the Intel® 9 Series Chipset (Z97, H97).
 Check with your desktop board manufacturer for compatibility with Intel® Desktop Boards with Intel® 8 Series Chipsets.

-Can I run my 16-bit application with the 4th Generation Intel® Processor?
+Can I run my 16-bit application with a 4th Generation Intel® Processor?

 - 64-bit operating systems do not support 16-bit components, 16-bit processes, or 16-bit applications.

 - 16-bit applications and software are not validated on 4th Generation Intel® Processor Families.

 - 16-bit might run on 32-bit operating systems but is not optimized for a 32-bit operating system.